Travel Writing for Fun and Profit

 So what else should you look for before signing up for a travel writing class?
 The teacher, of course.
 Do a background check on the teacher and see where she/he has been published.
 If possible, read some of their articles.
 My students at New York University where I teach travel writing do this with me.
 I recently received an email from a native (and, apparently very proud) Texan who said she could never take my class.
-She was gravely offended by a sarcastic comment I made about Texas (it was really aimed at George W. Bush) in an article I wrote seven years ago.
+She was gravely offended by a sarcastic comment I made about Texas (it was really aimed at George W. Bush) in an article I wrote several years ago.
 While I thought she was over-reacting, I was at least happy she was doing her homework.

 And with that, here are some recommended travel writing classes—both live and online—to consider when you’re ready to throw your pen and notebook into the travel writing ring:

 - Gotham Writers’ Workshop: This New York City-based writing school offers classes in a plethora of genres, including travel writing.
 The travel writing course does a good job of balancing magazine and memoir/essay writing and can be taken in New York or online.
 Teachers include Cliff Hopkinson, the former managing editor at Conde Nast Traveler, and travel magazine veteran Douglas Rogers.
 For more info, visit their website.